Next Camp: Sunday, June 7 – Saturday, June 13, 2020

 Room and Board

 Both male and female students must stay in an MSU residence hall.
 The residence halls will be supervised by the counselors who will be assisting throughout the week as well as by trained MSU residence hall assistants.
-Some meals will be served at the School of Architecture; one meal will be at the student’s own expense during a walking tour of downtown; all others may be purchased with a temporary MSU dining card that the students will receive at Registration.
+Meals will be provided by the School of Architecture; one meal will be at the student’s own expense during a walking tour of downtown.
+Note: If food allergies or dietary restrictions are not listed on your application, the School of Architecture will not be able to accommodate.
 Roommate requests may be made at the time of application or at any time prior to registration deadline.
 No room assignment may be changed after 5 p.m., June 1.
 All students MUST bring a pillow, bed-linens, and towels.

 Program of Events

-- Afternoon Registration at School of Architecture: 3-5 pm: Top Floor @ Giles Hall
+- Registration at School of Architecture: 3-5 pm: Top Floor, Giles Hall

-- Evening Construction Ends (review projects) Film Series 1 (Auditorium)
+- Construction Ends (review projects) Film Series 1 (Auditorium)

-- Evening Intro to Structure (paper studies) Review Proj.
+- Intro to Structure (paper studies) Review Proj.
 2

 - Begin Project 3 (Product Design: Furniture)